 Madrid 3-Day Itinerary at a Glance

-| Day | Core plan | Why it works |
+| Day | Core Plan | Why It Works |

 |---|---|---|

-| Day 1 | Historic center and an easy evening | Gives you a strong orientation without overloading arrival energy. |
+| Day 1 | Historic center, Plaza Mayor, Puerta del Sol, Ópera, and a relaxed evening | Provides a strong introduction to Madrid without overwhelming your arrival day. |

-| Day 2 | Prado or museum district, then Retiro | Balances Madrid’s biggest cultural day with open-air recovery time. |
+| Day 2 | Prado Museum or the museum district, followed by Retiro Park | Balances culture and sightseeing with outdoor relaxation. |

-| Day 3 | Royal Palace side, neighborhoods, and a flexible finish | Creates a classic Madrid ending without forcing another heavy museum day. |
+| Day 3 | Royal Palace area, local neighborhoods, and a flexible final evening | Ends the trip with classic Madrid highlights and time to explore at your own pace. |

 Before Day 1: Choose the Right Base